Member-managed LLC

 Manager-managed LLC

 As stated above, members don’t participate in the day-to-day management of a manager-managed LLC.
 Instead, managers make these business decisions.
 It’s important to note that a member can also act as a manager, just as a shareholder can be one of a corporation’s directors.
-Alternatively, the manager may be an outsider.
+Alternatively, a manager may be an outsider.

 Reasons to choose a manager-managed LLC